simonmysun/ell/docs/Configuration.md

 - `-c, --config`: `ELL_CONFIG`
 - `-o, --option`: Other options.
 The format is `A=b` or `C=d,E=f`.

-Currently, only OpenAI style API is supported.
+Currently, only OpenAI and Gemini style API is supported.
 More API styles are coming soon.